A selection of short stories. Mostly science fiction.

 It’s summer in Cape Town and the sky above me is a clock.
 Its dome is etched with geometric golden filigree, and black hands arch down to gothic numerals that rise up between the hills on the horizon.
 The small hand is pointing at Devil’s Peak, which means it’s approaching six.
 Only a few more minutes of jogging before I have to go home and start making a supper of Low-Carbonara.

 The flowers on the common are blooming so I set my Goggles to the ultraviolet spectrum.
 It's the way they were meant to be seen: They evolved to attract insects that see in UV, according to an info bubble I walked past once.
-It's true, though.
 They have patterns and colours that are completely invisible to the naked eye.
 Not that there are many of those around any more.

 I stop at the edge of the grass to stretch out, and watch a couple of other joggers running past.
 Their public information hovers over them: A designer and an artisan baker, salaries in the hundred thousand plus bracket.
-Libertarian trance fans too, apparently.
+Libertarian trance-heads too, apparently.
 I wave at them and they ignore me.
 Must have their social settings turned off.

 It’s an overlay.
 My anti-mugging app is warning me that someone without goggles is coming.
 People without goggles can’t be tracked, and so can’t be trusted.
 My Goggles have been programmed with my personal phobias and they're giving me the shot of adrenaline that I need to run from someone dangerous.